EgorOrachyov/SpellChecker/README.md

 # Spell Checker

 Spell checker allows to check word whether it is written correctly or not.
-If there is some kind of mistake, spellchecker should will suggest a list of possible words, which could fix the mistake(s).
+If there is some kind of mistake, spellchecker will suggest a list of possible words, which could fix the mistake(s).

 Allows to add dictionaries (as simple associative containers) and user data (defined words) in order to get separate suggestions: one from the dictionary and another from the user defined words set.

-Uses Levenshtein distance function (matrix implementation) to measure the similarity of words to build a suggestions list.

 ## Example

 The following lines of code shows, how actually spell checker
 could be used in a particular java program.

-How to load dictionaries:
+### How to load dictionaries

 ```java
 HashMap<String, Long> dictData = new HashMap<>();